fengyuli-dev/camel-db/doc/MS1_progress_report.md

 If we traverse the tree inorder, the result will be [ (1, 2); (3, 4); (5, 6); (7, 8); (9, 10)].

-### Excellent: 20/20
+### Excellent: 15/15
 There is one task for excellent scope.

 1. Implement a REPL command-line interface and connect it to the parser.
 The interface can be built in a similar way as the one in A2.
 It will ask for commands and then call parser methods.
-For the purpose of the demo, swiftly implement a printing method to visualize the parsed input i.e. the syntax tree.
+For the purpose of the demo, swiftly implement a printing method to visualize the parsed.

-We did implement a REPL for the user to interact with the parser (see main.ml) The REPL first greets the user with hello world, and then it prompts the user to start using the database.
+We did implement a REPL for the user to interact with the parser (see "doc\install.md").
+We used "make start" command to indicate starting of the program.
+The REPL first greets the user with hello world, and then it prompts the user to start using the database.
 The user can enter parsing commands for now.

 ##### Goals for the Next Sprint
 In MS2 we plan to accomplish the following:
+### Satisfactory
-1. (Satisfactory) Implement internal representation of data, and achieve storing data in a file on the hard drive.
+1. Implement internal representation of data base.
+2. Achieve storing data in a file on the hard drive so data will be kept after accidental or regular shut down like a real data base managing system.
+### Good
-2. (Good) Implement database CRUD operations using the indexing data structure and the internal representation.
+1. Implement database CRUD operations using the indexing data structure and the internal representation of tree.
+Right now we have parser and data base tree working on their own separately but not connected to work together yet.
+Manipulation and filtering of data base is needed to accomplish this.
+### Excellent
-3. (Excellent) Connect the command line interface and the parser to the database to demo database operations easier.
+1. Connect the command line interface and the parser to the database to demo database operations easier.
+We will have the command line to print out the actual representation of the data.